LENS Education Initiative

 Self-Guided Gallery Visits

-If you’re planning to visit with a larger group (10 or more) and would prefer to explore the exhibitions at your own pace, please complete the Tour Request Form.
-Smaller groups do not need to complete the form, but you can use it to request any special accommodations for your group if needed.
-Gallery hours and other information for visitors is available here.
+If you’re planning to visit with a larger group (10 or more) and would prefer to explore the exhibitions at your own pace, please complete the LENS Class Request Form.
+Groups of less than 10 do not need to complete the form, but you can use it to request any special accommodations for your group.
+Gallery hours and other information for visitors are available here.

 Guided Gallery Tours

 Guided tours can be tailored to the interests of your group and the expected length of your visit.
-For example, a brief introduction to the Center and the current exhibits may take 15-20 minutes, and your guide can stay on hand to answer questions.
-Full tours, such as those planned for classes, may last 45-60 minutes.
-We can tailor our guided tours to the needs and interests of your class, including building in time for written activities and reflection.
+For example, a brief introduction to the Center and the current exhibitions may be 15-20 minutes, with the educator on hand to answer questions.
+Full tours, such as those planned for classes, may be 45-60 minutes.
+Guided tours are also available in Spanish upon request.

 Print Viewing